-A hook, in admission parlance, is any advantage that makes you attractive to a particular college.
+A hook, in college admissions parlance, is any advantage that makes you attractive to a particular college.
 This varies from school to school and from year to year.
 You may try to hide your hooks, preferring to be admitted on only your merit, or you may choose to fight furiously to exploit even your most inconsequential connections.

 How hooks impact college acceptance